SGN-047/rhm/README.md

 # rhm
-robot hacking with the robot hacking manual!
+robot hacking with the robot hacking manual